Coffee & Tea

 The production of tea requires an NPK ratio range of 1-0.4-0.5 (e.g. green tea from China) or 1-0.6 -1. (e.g. black tea from India).

 Our Crop Vitality product portfolio will successfully address your crop nutrition needs and correct any nutrient deficiencies.
-Browse our Resource Center for additional information regarding coffee and tea nutrition, field trials and much more.
+Browse our Insights for additional information from our agronomists regarding coffee and tea nutrition, field trials and much more.

 Check out our library of content geared towards teaching the best crop nutrition practices to growers around the world.